 I'm really disappointed and will probably organize my notes and references in my notepad later.
 In the end, I'm probably going to try the Trind line of products.
 Their information was honestly the closest to medical truth that I could find.)

-One use of Toughen Up made my nails dry and caused side breakage.
+One use of Toughen Up made my nails dry and caused them to break at the sides.
 It doesn't have formaldehyde, but the second ingredient is denatured alcohol, which is drying.

 Pros: Fast drying and my manicure lasted a week without chips.
 Cons: It made my nails turn yellow after repeated use so I won't be buying this again.

 This is a great alternative to Nailtique or Amera's Natural Nail Prtein treatment.
 As with all strengthening treatments, over-use may cause brittleness, so use as directed and take "breaks".

 I alternate this with Creative STICKEY which is a terrific daily base coat.

 I also enjoy Amera's hydrating base coat.